-These easy, tasty cabbage rolls are ground beef and rice stuffed cabbage leaves cooked with a tomato sauce in the slow cooker or on the stovetop.
+These easy, tasty cabbage rolls are always a favorite!
+Ground beef and rice stuffed cabbage leaves simmer to perfection in a tangy tomato sauce, and you can opt to cook them in the slow cooker or on the stovetop.

-The easiest way to prepare the cabbage leaves is to freeze the whole head in a food storage bag the night before.
+The easiest way to prepare the cabbage leaves is to freeze the whole head.
+Put the cabbage head in a food storage bag the night before and stick it in the freezer.
 In the morning, take it out and let it thaw.
 Cut the leaves away at the core.
 They will be somewhat wilted and flexible enough to roll.
 No pre-boiling is required!

-The sauce makes a flavorful "gravy" for potatoes, so I double all of the sauce ingredients except for the diced tomatoes.
+The sauce makes a flavorful "gravy" for mashed or boiled potatoes.
+If you like lots of tomato sauce to drizzle over your potatoes, double all of the sauce ingredients except for the diced tomatoes.

 - 1 large head of cabbage, frozen, thawed